 Velocity Is Descriptive

-To put it a different way: measuring a team's sprint velocity is like measuring the average height of each of the team members.
-Once you've made those measurements, that height is an innate attribute of the team.
-You wouldn't come to your software team and tell them, "Our goal is for every person on this team to be 6'3″ tall."
+To put it a different way: measuring a team's sprint velocity is like measuring the average height of your team members.
+Once you've calculated it, that average height is an innate attribute of the team.
+You wouldn't come to your software team and tell them, "Our goal is for every person on this team to be 6'3" tall."
 That would be an absurd way to try to manage them.

 Sprint Velocity Is Variable

-I recognize that this seems like a contradiction from the idea that sprint velocity is an innate attribute of the team, but hear me out.
+I recognize that this seems to contradict the idea that sprint velocity is an innate attribute of the team, but hear me out.
 The members of each sprint team are people.
 People have better and worse days, and better and worse weeks.
-They get sick, and they go on vacations (which you should encourage, as a leader).
+They get sick, and they go on vacations (which you should encourage as a leader).

 It's the same as with a car: knowing how fast the car is going in any five-minute period isn't a good way to figure out how long it'll take you to drive cross-country.
 Instead, you want to find the average number of miles traveled per day or week to figure out how far away your goal is.

 Increasing Velocity Is Difficult and Counterintuitive

 In my experience, this is usually a self-defeating goal, because the team switches focus from delivering software to figuring out why they aren't delivering more software.
 Instead of writing and reviewing code, the team sits in meetings discussing why they're not getting more work done.

 To return to our cross-country road trip analogy: spending time talking about how far you need to go isn't productive while you're stuck in traffic.
 Often, it's going to do nothing but create stress, which leads to wrong turns, slowing the trip down even more.

 Sprint Velocity Is Arbitrary

 Most teams can tell you their velocity pretty quickly.
 For instance, the team I currently work on averages about 44 story points per sprint.
-That's a stable velocity: we tend to be within three to four points of that number on either side every sprint, going back eight months.
+That's a stable velocity: we tend to be within three or four points of that number on either side every sprint, going back eight months.